Effect of magnons on the temperature dependence and anisotropy of spin-orbit torque: Abstract

 \section{Abstract}

-We investigate the influence of magnons on the temperature-dependence and the anisotropy of the field-like component of the spin-orbit torque (SOT).
+We investigate the influence of magnons on the temperature-dependence and the anisotropy of the spin-orbit torque (SOT).
 For this purpose we use 3rd order perturbation theory in the framework of the Keldysh formalism in order to derive suitable equations to compute the magnonic SOT.
-We find three contributions to the magnonic field-like SOT, the dependence of which on the relaxation time $\tau$, the spin-wave stiffness $\mathcal{A}$ and the temperature $T$ are given by $T^{3/2}\tau^3 /\mathcal{A}^{3/2}$, $T^{7/2}\tau^5 /\mathcal{A}^{3/2}$ and $T^{5/2}\tau^5/\mathcal{A}^{5/2}$, respectively, if the magnet is effectively three-dimensional.
-For effectively two-dimensional magnets we find instead $T\tau^3 /\mathcal{A}$, $T^{3}\tau^5 /\mathcal{A}$ and $T^{2}\tau^5/\mathcal{A}^{2}$.
-Based on this formalism, we compute the magnonic SOT from first principles in Co/Pt(111), O/Co/Pt(111) and Mn/W(001) magnetic bilayers.
-We find a sizable magnonic SOT, which exhibits a pronounced anisotropy and a strong temperature dependence.
+We find several contributions to the magnonic SOT, which depend differently on the spin-wave stiffness $\mathcal{A}$ and on the temperature $T$, with the dominating contribution scaling like $T^{2}/\mathcal{A}^{2}$.
+Based on this formalism we compute the magnonic SOT in the ferromagnetic Rashba model.
+For large Rashba parameters the magnonic SOT is strongly anisotropic and for small quasiparticle broadening it may become larger than the non-magnonic SOT.